 Lake Tahoe Attractions

-Memorial Point Overlook is on Highway 28 between Incline Village and Sand Harbor.
-The easiest way to see the expansive beauty of Lake Tahoe, this overlook gives you a bird's-eye view of the variations in water color and the large granite boulders that frame the shoreline of Lake Tahoe.
-The free parking area accesses a visitors center and a quick trail that accesses the shore....read more
+Memorial Point Overlook is on Highway 28 between the town of Incline Village and Sand Harbor.
+An easy way to see the expansive beauty of Lake Tahoe, this overlook gives you a bird's-eye view of the variations in water color and the large granite boulders that frame the shoreline of Lake Tahoe.
+The free parking area accesses a visitors center and a quick trail that...read more

 Lake Tahoe Attractions